-KBN's a1 standalone BCA reflects (1) its position in Norway as the largest provider of funding to the regional and local government (RLG) sector; (2) strong asset quality that derives from the credit quality of the Norwegian RLGs that the bank serves; (3) robust capital relative to risks well above regulatory requirements, and moderate leverage; (4) modest profitability in line with its public policy mandate and strong efficiency; and (5) some asset and liability maturity mismatches that are mitigated by a diverse funding profile and adequate liquidity.
+KBN's a1 standalone BCA reflects (1) its position in Norway as the largest provider of funding to the RLG sector; (2) strong asset quality that derives from the credit quality of the Norwegian RLGs that the agency serves; (3) robust capital relative to risks well above regulatory requirements, and moderate leverage; (4) modest profitability in line with its public policy mandate and strong efficiency, but also considering a relative stability in revenues; and (5) some asset and liability maturity mismatches that are mitigated by a diverse funding profile and adequate liquidity.

-Exhibit 1 Rating Scorecard - Key Financial Ratios
+Exhibit 1 Rating Scorecard - Key financial ratios

-These represent our Banks methodology scorecard ratios.
+Note: These are our Banks Methodology scorecard ratios.
 Asset risk and profitability reflect the weaker of either the three-year average and latest annual figure.
 Capital is the latest reported figure.
 Funding structure and liquid resources reflect the latest fiscal year-end figures